 Understanding what's behind persistent pain and learning some self-care skills so you can enjoy life

 Carolyn Desforges, NAC Health & Wellbeing Committee Co-chair, recently attended a public lecture on pain by Paul Chazot (Neuro-pharmacologist) from The Pain Challenge Academy and Dr. Frances Cole (GP) at the Wolfson Research Institute for Health and Wellbeing, Durham University.
-As 80% of the beneficiary community are living with some type of pain, this topic is very relevant to those living with thalidomide damage.
+As over 90% of the beneficiary community are living with some type of pain, this topic is very relevant to those living with thalidomide damage.

 The Wolfson Institute has multidisciplinary teams working on understanding the symptoms of pain, how we perceive and experience it, as well as researching the application of medical/pharmacological interventions and social mediations in managing pain.
 It is now accepted that many current pain medications not only have limited use, but also have serious safety concerns.